awsdocs/aws-systems-manager-user-guide/doc_source/integration-vss.md

 ## Creating VSS\-Enabled EBS Snapshots by Using the AWSEC2\-ManageVssIO SSM Document \(Advanced\)<a name="integration-vss-AWSEC2-ManageVssIO"></a>

 You can use the following script and the pre\-defined AWSEC2\-ManageVssIO SSM document to temporarily pause I/O, create VSS\-enabled EBS snapshots, and restart I/O\.
-This process runs in the context of the user who executes the command\.
+This process runs in the context of the user who runs the command\.
 If the user has sufficient permission to create and tag snapshots, then Systems Manager can create and tag VSS\-enabled EBS snapshots without the need for the additional IAM snapshot role on the instance\.

 In contrast, the AWSEC2\-CreateVssSnapshot document requires that you assign the IAM snapshot role to each instance for which you want to create EBS snapshots\.
 If you don’t want to provide additional IAM permissions to your instances for policy or compliance reasons, then you can use the following script\.